inknos/inknos.github.io/content/posts/how-to-cut-git-history-the-clean-way.md

 tags: ["git", "linux", "github", "dnf", "tips"]
 draft: false
 ---
-# How to Cut Git History the Clean Way

 ## My use case
 Happened to my team and I to work on a repository that, as many others have, has a `main` and `devel` branch.